Xetibo/ReSet-Doc/sections/literature.typ

 The already mentioned GNOME control center handles this via a database, contrary to the chapter in the aforementioned book.
 This is done for increased speed in loading and storing configuration data.
-However, it does come with the downside of needing a program to interact with the stored data, as you can't otherwise access it.
+However, it does come with the downside of needing a program to interact with the stored data, as you cannot otherwise access it.

 KDE systemsettings in contrast work with text files as Thomas and Hunt advocate,